Image Source: www.history.com

 Manju Malathy is an Assistant Professor and is a Passionate trainer, Provisional Zone Trainer Junior Chamber International India Zone 20, and social activist.

-Why this happens to the women’s workforce, and why the issue of the gender gap is not discussed as a global crisis where the women’s workforce constituted 37% of the global GDP?
-The industry mix and labor market specifics explained one factor which constituted the gap is the vulnerability to job losses during the pandemic.
+Why did this happen to the women’s workforce, and why the issue of the gender gap is not discussed as a global crisis where the women’s workforce constituted 37% of the global GDP?
+The industry mix and labor market specifics explained one factor that constituted the gap is the vulnerability to job losses during the pandemic.

 Another factor that led to the widening of the gap was the exposure of women to unpaid caregiving duty.
 Everywhere in the world, we have seen women as major frontiers; still, worlds’ 75 % of the unpaid care jobs are being done by women.
 The research found that the share of women in unpaid-care work has a negative correlation with female labor-force participation rates and a moderately negative correlation with women’s chances of taking up professional and technical jobs or of assuming leadership positions.